REST Methods

 Hiding Default Attribute

-Restify has a list of predefined attributes: 'line', 'file', 'stack', 'data', 'errors', 'meta'
+Restify has a list of predefined attributes, such as: 'line', 'file', 'stack', 'data', 'errors', 'meta'

 .